Daugava Stadium (Riga): History

 The second tenant since June 2018 – FS Metta/LU – moved back to Riga Hanza Secondary School Stadium at the same time.
-A possible reason were complaints from local football clubs and athletes that rent of the stadium was too expensive.
+A possible reason were complaints voiced by a number of local football clubs and athletes that rent of the stadium was too expensive.
+Metta returned to the Daugava Stadium in the summer of 2024, but moved back to Hanza Secondary School and the Sloka Stadium in Jūrmala for the 2025 season.
+THe stadium was also used by FK RFS Riga for its European league matches in 2024/25 as their home venue (LNK sporta parks) lacks the proper certification.
 Previous tenants have included FC Daugava, FK Daugava 90, JFK Olimps and others.

 Two exercise venues under the main stand, tennis and athletics grounds and artificial turf pitches are also a part of the complex.
 The Latvian Football Federation headquarters were located within the complex from 1991 until 2009, when the offices were moved to the Elektrum Olympic Center.
 The Daugava Stadium has traditionally hosted the dance performances of the Latvian Song and Dance Festival.

 To celebrate the 90th anniversary of the independence of Latvia, on October 19, 2008, a new Guinness World Record was set at the venue for the most people running 100 metres in a 24-hour relay.
 There were 3,807 participants.

 On September 27, 2022, four state-owned sports institutions – stadium manager VSIA Kultūras un sporta centrs “Daugavas stadions” (Daugava Stadium Culture and Sports Centre), Sigulda Bobsleigh and Luge Track, Lielupe Tennis Centre (Tenisa centrs "Lielupe") in Jūrmala and Mežaparks Sports Center (Sporta centrs "Mežaparks") – were reorganized and merged, creating the Latvian National Sports Centre (SIA Latvijas Nacionālais sporta centrs, LNSC).
+The centre also oversees the new and adjacent BTA Daugava Athletics Arena and Daugava Ice Hall.

+Facilities

+Since September 2022, the sports complex that encompasses the stadium, is managed by the Latvian National Sports Centre (LNSC).
+The LNSC thus includes these venues at Augšiela 1: